-Mr. Waterman resides in Kingsmill in Williamsburg, has five children (Katharine II, Avery III, Christian, Elizabeth, and son-in-law, Kyle) and one grandchild (Avery); and has been involved in numerous school, athletic, charitable, and social activities on the Peninsula.
+Mr. Waterman resides in Kingsmill in Williamsburg, has six children (Katharine II, son-in-law Kyle, Avery III, Christian, daughter-in-law Caroline, and Elizabeth) and two grandchildren (Avery and Brooks); and has been involved in numerous school, athletic, charitable, and social activities on the Peninsula.

 His past-times include travel, movies, music, cycling, and working out.